abahmanem/near-node-setup-shardnet/challenge-7/README.md

  * Onboard more nodes in the netword.
 Lower the price seat.

- * The Near team or the foundation managing the Near tokens can stake more on the little nodes to promote decentralization.
+ * The Near team or the foundation managing the Near tokens can stake more on the smallest nodes to promote decentralization.

+ * For the 200-300 nodes that will be added to network as per StakeWars 3 phase, promote and advertize these nodes.